dylanarzoni/DArzoni_Website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Student-Athlete at George Washington University, Washington, D.C.
+role: Student-Athlete at The George Washington University, Washington, D.C.

 # Organizations/Affiliations to show in About widget
 organizations: